luraess/parallel-gpu-workshop-JuliaCon21/README.md

     Hg[i1:i1+nx-2] .= H[1:end-1,ip]
 end
 ```
 The number of fake processes are stored in the second dimension of the array `H`.
-The `# update boundaries` steps are adpted accordingly.
-All the physica calculations happen on the local chunks of the arrays.
+The `# update boundaries` steps are adapted accordingly.
+All the physical calculations happen on the local chunks of the arrays.
 We only need "global" knowledge in the definition of the initial condition, in order to e.g. initialise the Gaussian distribution using global and not local coordinates.

 So far, so good, we are now ready to write a script that would truly distribute calculations on different processors using [MPI.jl].